ttencate/prikmeter/arduino_client/README.md

     WIFI_PASSWORD = your_wifi_password
     SERVER_HOST = prikmeter.your-server.example.com

-Then type `make` to generate `config.h` from this.
-This also generates `root_cert.cpp`, which contains the root CA certificate used to authentitate the server.
+Then you can just use the commands from [makeEspArduino](https://github.com/plerup/makeEspArduino); type `make help` to get the full list.
+Some of the more useful ones:

+    make build    # build the code
+    make flash    # upload the code